hDn24/fastapi-boilerplate/README.md

 ### Install (for local development)
-*- Execute below command to run the app at local:*
+*- Execute the below command to run the app at locally:*
 ```shell
 $ make local
 $ make start-local